Air Force scraps deal with Embraer, Sierra Nevada

 General Donald Hoffman, commander of Air Force Materiel Command, has ordered an investigation, said Air Force spokeswoman Jennifer Cassidy.
 She declined to give further details since the bids submitted to the Air Force contained proprietary data from the companies.

-News of the termination is a setback for the Air Force's acquisition team, which has struggled to rebuild its reputation after a series of embarrassing reversals during a decade-long battle between Boeing Co (BA.N) and Europe's EADS EAD.PA to build 179 refueling aircraft for the U.S. military.
+News of the termination is a setback for the Air Force's acquisition team, which had struggled to rebuild its reputation after a series of embarrassing reversals during a high-stakes battle between Boeing Co (BA.N) and Europe's EADS EAD.PA to build 179 aerial refueling aircraft for the U.S. military.

-The Air Force in December awarded privately held Sierra Nevada and Brazilian planemaker Embraer an order for 20 A-29 Super Tucano aircraft, as well as ground training devices and support, to be used in Afghanistan.
-The deal was potentially worth up to $1 billion, depending on future orders.
+The Air Force on December 30 awarded privately held Sierra Nevada and Brazilian plane maker Embraer an order for 20 A-29 Super Tucano aircraft, as well as ground training devices and support, to be used in Afghanistan.

 It issued a stop-work order in January after Hawker Beechcraft filed a lawsuit challenging the decision, but said at the time it believed the competition and source selection evaluation had been fair, open and transparent.

-Sierra Nevada, prime contractor on the bid with Embraer, on Tuesday said it was disappointed by the Air Force decision and remained convinced that it would win the next competition.
+Sierra Nevada, prime contractor on the bid with Embraer, on Tuesday said it was disappointed by the Air Force decision and remained convinced that its plane was the only one that met the Air Force's requirements.

 "We know that our submission fully met the requirements of the U.S. Air Force Request for Proposal (RFP) and that Sierra Nevada Corporation fully complied with the RFP process as set out by the U.S. Air Force," said Taco Gilbert, a retired Air Force general who heads Sierra Nevada's intelligence, surveillance and reconnaissance business.

-He said the planes would be built in the United States, creating jobs at a time when unemployment remains high across the country.
-Embraer's A-29 Super Tucano was built for counterinsurgency missions and is currently used by five air forces, with orders pending for others.

-Embraer said it regretted the Air Force's decision and awaited further clarification on the way forward.

-Hawker welcomed the news and said the Air Force had reinstated it as eligible to compete.
+Hawker welcomed the news and said the Air Force had said it could compete for the work.

 "We look forward to competing for this contract as this important initiative moves forward," Bill Boisture, the company's chairman, said in a statement.